moonwitch/moonwitch.github.io/content/posts/2020-02-21-Git-Branching-made-easy.md

 ---
-date: 2021-12-29
-title: Git Branching made easy
+title: Git Branching; the basics
+date: 2020-02-21
+comments: true
+tags:
+  - git
+  - opensource
+  - shell
+categories:
+  - articles
 draft: false
 ---

 ### Intro

 Git isn't as complex as it seems; once you get the hang of it.
 But it can be daunting, I admit to that.
 So let me explain the basics to you, so you too can jump in and use Git in a team.